BP, Rolls-Royce drive Britain's FTSE higher as earnings impress

 Analysts at Shore Capital pointed to a strong balance sheet but a "relatively paltry" interim dividend.
 "Stronger second half should see a more generous final dividend, we think," they wrote in a note.

-Mid-cap lender CYBG gained 7.1 percent after confirming its full-year targets, and saying costs for the full year would be at least 10 million pounds lower than previously thought.
+Lender CYBG gained 7.1 percent after confirming its full-year targets, reporting a 2.3 percent rise in net interest income for the nine months to June, and costs for the full year at least 10 million pounds lower than previously thought.

 "Overall this is a good quarter for CYBG but we continue to expect that margins will remain under pressure with Standard Variable Rates amongst the highest in the sector," said KBW analysts.